jarppiko/ansible-role-bind9/README.md

 ### Exemple configuration :
 - You own the zones example.tld, example.com and example.org
 - You have 2 name servers : dnserver1 (11.22.33.44) & dnserver2 (55.66.77.88)
-- dnserver1 is primary of example.tld and slave of example.com.
+- dnserver1 is primary of example.tld and secondary of example.com.
-- dnserver2 is primary of example.com and slave of example.tld
+- dnserver2 is primary of example.com and secondary of example.tld
 - example.tld is dynamically populated by a DHCP server

 ### dnserver1's playbook :